 Having the opportunity to go to a big antique show in town always makes for a fun and exciting weekend.
 This past Saturday afternoon, I spent the day learning about and trying on exquisite vintage jewelry from the mid-1800s to the 1950s.
-Dating all the way back to the Grand Period of the Victorian Era, it was fascinating to see the intricate detail of each piece and learn how jewelry was made back then by such incredibly skilled craftsman.
+Dating all the way back to the Grand Period of the Victorian Era, it was fascinating to see the intricate detail of each piece and learn how jewelry was made back then by such incredibly skilled craftsmen.

 By the 1930s and ’40s, techniques for creating jewelry had changed, but detail and quality could still be found as I discovered after finding some of the most stunning rhinestone pins during my hunt that day for vintage pieces to add to my collection.
-The mark on the back of these big, bold, and unbelievably beautiful pins read the name, Eisenberg.
+The mark on the back of these big, bold, and unbelievably beautiful pins read the name Eisenberg.
 I was quite enticed by their magnificence.

 Who was Eisenberg?

 Jonas Eisenberg was born in Austria.
 He immigrated to the United States in 1885, settling in Chicago, Illinois.
-Eisenberg & Sons was founded by Jonas in 1914 as an American women’s clothing company.
+Eisenberg & Sons were founded by Jonas in 1914 as an American women’s clothing company.
 They directed their sales toward well-to-do housewives, creating conservatively cut suits and day dresses.

 Eisenberg’s ready-to-wear fashions were sold only in the finest retail stores throughout the U.S. with only one store or chain chosen per major city to carry the line.
-Sales were slow, so in order to make the clothing more appealing, Eisenberg outsourced pins to be worn with it by sewing or pinning them onto the garments.
+Sales were slow so, in order to make the clothing more appealing, Eisenberg outsourced pins to be worn with it by sewing or pinning them onto the garments.

 The jewelry was made with brilliant Swarovski crystals and was so attractive that when customers found out they could not buy it separately, they stole it right off of the clothing.
 This became a huge problem for retailers, so they suggested that Eisenberg begin designing both clothing and jewelry.